bittoro/xtor-electron-gui-wallet/README.md

 # BitToro Electron GUI Wallet

 ### Introduction
-Loki is a private cryptocurrency based on Monero.
-Loki aims to provide a private data transmission layer using a second layer of Service Nodes.
+BitToro is a private cryptocurrency based on Monero.
+BitToro aims to provide a private data transmission layer using a second layer of Service Nodes.
 More information on the project can be found on the [website](https://bittoro.network) and in the [whitepaper](https://bittoro.network/whitepaper).
-Loki is an open source project, and we encourage contributions from anyone with something to offer.
+BitToro is an open source project, and we encourage contributions from anyone with something to offer.
 <p align="center">
  <img src="https://raw.githubusercontent.com/KeeJef/loki-electron-gui-wallet/master/src-electron/icons/mrcuug.PNG" width="600">
 </p>